Chapter 3· Turning Signs (Contents) References blog

 The notion of a permanent selfhood securing its immortal essence by refusing to mingle with the mortal body has been taken up by some religious traditions, but it also has a parallel in some scientific discourses.
 Richard Dawkins, for instance, says that genetic information ‘passes through bodies and affects them, but it is not affected by them on its way through’ (1995, 4).
 For Dawkins, what ‘lies at the heart of every living thing’ is like an internal scripture composed of ‘a billion discrete, digital characters carved in tablets of crystal’ (Dawkins 1987, 112) – a scripture unsoiled by the hands of its embodied vehicles.
 Dawkins has a similar vision of ‘memes,’ units of cultural information analogous to genes and equally ‘selfish.’
 Others like to think of mind as software, rising above the breakdown of any hardware vehicle by being eternally saved somewhere else.
 All of these stories do make sense of one kind or another – except when they make their distinctions ‘with an axe, leaving as the ultimate elements, unrelated chunks of being’ (Peirce, EP2:2).

-Such intimations of immortality, like all the works and plays of imagination, are drawn from the well of embodied experience, where the water of life is the flow of energy and of time.
+Intimations of immortality, like all the works and plays of imagination, are drawn from the well of embodied experience, where the water of life is the flow of energy and of time.
 Yet there are always factions whose fondest wish is to rise above this flow, transcending birth and death.
-According to esoteric doctrines going back to Pythagoras and Plato, the pure and eternal truths of mathematics transcend the changes and chances of the temporal world.
+According to esoteric doctrines going back at least to Pythagoras and Plato, there are pure and eternal truths (like those of mathematics) that transcend the changes and chances of the temporal world.

 This attitude was updated in the 17th century when Newton's laws of motion appeared to conquer time by rendering it reversible.
 In this “physics” the same equations can be used to calculate from current observations either where a body has been or where it will be, while the “laws” governing motion are themselves permanent.
 But this victory over impermanence was achieved by narrowing the scope of “physics” to a small corner of what the ancient Greeks called physis.
 The living, organic, irreversible face of nature was hidden behind a predictable mask of mechanics.
 In modern times, other sciences – even psychology – tried to match the success of Newtonian physics by emulating its rigorously mechanistic approach to everything.
 Meanwhile, Western religion took up the stone rejected by the builders of science, exalting the “spiritual” over the “material” – same split, different spin.